jamari-morrison/jamari-website/README.md

 ## Resources 📚
-The following are resources I used to learning the tools in this project: <br /> <br />
+The following are resources I used to learn the tools in this project: <br /> <br />

 HTML/CSS:<br />
 https://www.w3schools.com/ <br />